 If the games, exercises, Q&A with the host or other mid-event engagement strategies aren’t enough value for your audience, this last one is surely going to work for them.
 Exclusive content can be anything, from templates and images to videos or e-books.
 Essentially it is the content that has not been made public and is restricted for only those people who have attended the event.

 Sharing exclusive content gives your attendees bragging rights and also gives them a keepsake.
 The simplest e-book with information that had been discussed in the event can be a good added benefit for the audience.
-The biggest drawback of using this method is that not all platforms allow file sharing.
-So, something that is as tiny as an image template could not be shared.
-This is where choosing a platform with a great chat API comes into play.
+The only drawback of using this method is that not all platforms allow you to share files.
+In that case, you could go out and do an emailer.
+But that’s not really in-event, is it?
+Being able to share the content within the event is what is going to keep your attendees engaged.

-The Chat feature of any virtual event platform is an indispensable tool if you want to make your virtual event interactive.
-Although having an energetic video presence and expert speakers on the panel supports your event, it will start to resemble a pre-recorded video if you don’t engage with your audience.
+In-event chat is an indispensable tool to make virtual events interactive.
+Although having energetic and expert speakers on the panel helps, they start to resemble pre-recorded videos if the attendees cannot engage with them.